Eliaquim Mangala: Everton (loan)

 Mangala joined Premier League club Everton on loan on 31 January 2018.
 He made his debut against Arsenal, but in his second game against Crystal Palace he was forced off at half-time with a knee injury.
 He later underwent surgery and was ruled out for the remainder of the season.
 At the end of the season he was eligible for a Premier League winners' medal having previously made nine league appearances for Manchester City before joining Everton.

 Valencia

 On 12 August 2019, Mangala returned to former club Valencia on a permanent basis after agreeing to a two-year contract on a free transfer.
 He and teammates Ezequiel Garay and José Luis Gayà tested positive for COVID-19 virus during the COVID-19 pandemic in Spain.

 Saint-Étienne

 On 20 January 2022, Mangala signed for Saint-Étienne on a free transfer, on a six-month contract.
 He played 14 Ligue 1 matches, and scored an equaliser in a 2–1 home loss to Reims in the penultimate fixture on 14 May.
 He was suspended three times due to accumulating nine yellow cards, missing the first leg of the promotion/relegation playoff against Auxerre and returning in the second leg for the penalty shootout defeat.

+Estoril

+On 7 August 2023, being without a club for over a year, Mangala returned to Portugal to join Primeira Liga club Estoril after trialling with the side, he was signed on a one-year deal.